mattmc3/string.zsh/README.md

 ./.clitests/runtests
 ```

-With that said, here we need to handle test setup.
+Here we need to handle test setup.

 ```zsh
 % source string.zsh
 %
 ```

+With that out of the way, let's begin.

 ## String lengths